 Tips for harvesting and preparing elderberries

-- Only pick umbels, where all berries are already black.
+- Only pick umbels on which all berries are already black.

 - Please only pick elderberries if you are sure how they look like.
-There are a few shrubs that look similar but where the berries are really poisonous, even after cooking.
+There are a few shrubs that look similar but where the berries are poisonous, even after cooking.
 (This website lists a few poisonous elderberry doppelgangers with pictures, I use an app called "PictureThis" to identify plants in the wilderness.)

 - When picking the berries, shake out the umbels, as beetles and other insects often hide in it.